Kate BystrovaKB

-How to write a press release for your event according to the experts (with real-life examples)
+How to write a press release for an event: Examples and template

 Expert advice on how to announce and follow up on your big day.

-Writing a press release for a planned event
+What to include in a press release for an event

 This part follows most closely the conventional press release template, with a more pronounced focus on timeliness and the people involved.